Jayson-Fong/Khaopiak/docs/content/docs/server/endpoints/upload.md

 Use the `Content-Type` header `application/octet-stream` when sending data using [PKI](../pki).
 After including the required [PKI](../pki) components, the following byte format must be used.

-The first two bytes must indicate the number of padding bytes the server should append to the plaintext, meeting the same qualifications as the [padding](#padding-number) field, followed by 2 bytes indicating the number of [entropy](#entropy-number) bits.
+The first six bytes must indicate the number of padding bytes the server should append to the plaintext, meeting the same qualifications as the [padding](#padding-number) field, followed by 2 bytes indicating the number of [entropy](#entropy-number) bits.

-The server then looks for 4 bytes indicating the number of seconds until the file should be deleted, equivilent to the [expiry](#expiry-number) field.
+The server then looks for 4 bytes indicating the number of seconds until the file should be deleted, equivalent to the [expiry](#expiry-number) field.

 The remaining bytes are used for file content.